Moir\'e Artifact Reduction in Grating Interferometry Using Multiple Harmonics and Total Variation Regularization: Methods

 The result, $\boldsymbol{\hat{A}^{r,s}}$, is a column vector with $2n_H+1$ entries that is transformed to calculate $a_0$, $a_n$, and $\phi_n$, as shown in Equations \ref{eq:extract_a0}--\ref{eq:extract_phi_n}.

 There is a small implementation detail with the multi-harmonic model that is not shown in Equations \ref{eq:multi_harmonic_model}--\ref{eq:multi_harmonic_model_B_n}.
-When calculating the differential-phase image, you have to subtract the phase of the first harmonic between the reference and sample data.
+When calculating the differential-phase image, you have to subtract the phase of the first harmonic between the reference and sample data (Equation \ref{eq:single_harmonic_dpc}).
 Since the phase calculation results from an inverse tangent operation (Equation \ref{eq:extract_phi_n}), this could lead to a phase wraparound artifact when the phase is near $\pm \pi$.
-To avoid this, the reference phase of each harmonic, $\phi^r_n(x,y)$ is included in the $\sin$ and $\cos$ terms in the basis matrix elements when fitting the sample's phase stepping data.
+To avoid this, the reference phase of each harmonic, $\phi^r_n(x,y)$ is included in the sine and cosine terms in the basis matrix elements when fitting the sample's phase stepping data.
 The differential-phase image, $\Delta \phi(x,y)$, is then calculated not by Equation \ref{eq:single_harmonic_dpc}, but as the phase of the first harmonic from Equation \ref{eq:extract_phi_n}, avoiding the phase wraparound artifact by not required as subtraction of the reference phase.
+There is a significant performance drawback when implementing this phase wraparound correction, because the matrix inversion operation in Equation \ref{eq:multi_harmonic_linear_regression_operator} is now pixel-specific.
+However, this would mean the differential-phase image would not be usable in the regularization step shown in the next section, so we have opted to use it.